Siege of Chandax: Aftermath

 With the capture of Chandax, the rest of Crete quickly capitulated to the Byzantine army, and the island was brought back under the suzerainty of Constantinople, and a long-term effort was made by Byzantium to re-Christianize the island.
 The island was organized as a regular theme, with a strategos based at Chandax.
 Extensive efforts at conversion of the populace were undertaken, led by John Xenos and Nikon "the Metanoeite".
 Lying on the southern entry of the Aegean Sea, the conquest of Crete was especially beneficial to the Byzantines due to its strategic position for the purpose of launching raids onto the coast of North Africa.

 On the other hand, the commitment of so many Byzantine forces to Crete and the East left the way open for the Fatimids' own designs on the Byzantine possessions in the west: Fatimid forces proceeded to capture Taormina, the chief Byzantine fortress on Sicily, followed by a long siege of Rometta, the last Byzantine stronghold in the Val Demone.
 Nikephoros Phokas, who became emperor in 963, sent a huge relief expedition to the island in 964, including many veterans of the conquest of Crete.
 However, the Byzantines were defeated before Rometta and their fleet destroyed, signalling the completion of the Muslim conquest of Sicily.

+In a much-distorted form, the events of the Siege of Chandax, and especially the figure of Nikephoros Phokas, who allegedly sent his son to govern the island, figure prominently in later traditions about the Byzantine period that circulated in Crete among the local Greek inhabitants during the period of Venetian rule.